Bathroom Taps Buying Guide

 Another type of mixer tap that looks like a taller monobloc tap, making it ideal for mounting to a worktop with a counter-top sink.

-These stunning bathroom taps look fantastic alongside sit-on bowls or counter-top basins, which have become a popular combination around the UK.
+These stunning bathroom taps look fantastic alongsidecounter-top basins, which have become a popular combination around the UK.
 Incredibly stylish, you can find rounded and angular designs to match the rest of your bathroom.

-These sink taps can also feature open spouts, making them high-rise waterfall taps.
+These basin taps can also feature open spouts, making them high-rise waterfall taps.
 This makes for a much more dramatic version of a gorgeous, eye-catching fixture.

 Wall-mounted basin taps are a fantastic alternative to a deck-mounted tap - those that sit on your basin - as it gives you more flexibility with your design.
 If you’re looking to have a counter-top basin, then these are an alternative to high-rise taps.

-A statement fixture, wall-mounted bathroom basin taps can create a feature aesthetic in your bathroom, as well as giving a minimalist feel that’s on-trend.
-Wall-mounted taps will match perfectly with other fittings and clear the space around your basin.
+A statement fixture, wall-mounted bathroom basin taps can create a feature aesthetic in your bathroom, as well as providing an on-trend minimalist feel.
+Wall-mounted taps will match perfectly with other fittings and help to clear the space around your basin.

 What do I need to know when buying bathroom taps?